njit-prof-bill/git-exercise/README.md

 - Instructor created a new public repository on GitHub called `git-exercise`.
 - The repo has a README.md that explains the project: "This is a collaborative roster.
 Each contributor should add their personal information."
 - The repository is available at https://github.com/njit-prof-bill/git-exercise.
+- The instructor will send an invite to this repository that will allow you to push your branch to GitHub.
+In order for him to send the invite, you must post your GitHub id in the Discord #General channel.

 ### Step 2: Cloning the Repository
 1. Each student clones the repository to their local machine using: